iotaledger/bee-rfcs/text/0000-bee-network/0000-bee-network.md

 }
 ```

+Note: In a peer-to-peer (p2p) network peers usually have two endpoints initially as they are actively trying to connect, but also need to accept connections from their peers.
+This crate is agnostic about how to handle duplicate connections as this is usually resolved by a handshaking protocol defined at a higher layer.

-The `EndpointId` can be anything that uniquely identifies an `Endpoint`.
-In experiments it was implemented as a wrapper around the address.
+To uniquely identify an `Endpoint`, this crate proposes the `EndpointId` type, which can be implemented as a wrapper around an `Address`.

 ```rust
 #[derive(Clone, Copy, Eq, PartialEq, Hash)]